Azure-Samples/rag-data-openai-python-promptflow/README.md

     You can also try running our experimental script to check quota in your subscription.
 You can modify it to fit your requirements.

     > [!NOTE]
-    > Note: this script is a tentative to help locating quota, but it might provide numbers that are not accurate.
+    > This script is intended to help understand quota, but it might provide numbers that are not accurate.
 The Azure AI Studio or the [Azure OpenAI portal](https://oai.azure.com/), and our [docs of quota limits](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits) would be the source of truth.

     ```bash
     python provisioning/check_quota.py --subscription-id <your-subscription-id>